(syllabus and calendar)

 Unless I only want a statue of a dog, I want the dog to be able to do things.

-There is kind of static statue called taxidermy, but only the dynamic state prior to taxidermy can make use of behavior (methods).
+There is kind of static statue making called taxidermy, but only the dynamic state independent on static taxidermy can make use of behavior (methods).

 The dog class might have an action (or behavior, or method) for: